Content in this article

 The robins have flown, which means it’s down the serious business of playing for the Davis Cup title.
 With the knockout stages in full flow, anything can happen as teams trade blows on the court.
 Heading into the quarterfinals, Spain look like the team to beat.
 A look at the latest betting odds have Rafa Nadal’s team are out in front, with Australia coming in at second following the demise of former favourites France.

-For all the focus on Nadal and Spain, Great Britain could provide an upset.
-Although he may not be the player he once was, Andy Murray showed his mettle in a tough match against Tallon Griekspoor.
+For all the focus on Nadal and Spain, he may not be the player he once was, Andy Murray showed his mettle in a tough match against Tallon Griekspoor.
 Despite the gulf in class, Murray admitted he was underprepared for the match.
-That may hamper Britain’s chances in the Davis Cup.
+That may hamper their chances in the Davis Cup.
 However, the Scot provide he can still dig deep when it matters.
 What’s more, the team dug deep to beat Kazakhstan 2-1 to win Group E and progress to the quarterfinals.

 When the Going Gets Tough

 Given the event’s gruelling schedule, mental and physical fortitude could prove pivotal in the latter stages.
 Indeed, the US pairing of Sam Querrey and Jack Socks battled against Italy until 4.04am and still crashed out before the quarterfinals.
 That match has raised questions over the scheduling of the 2019 Davis Cup and could turn the next round of action into a war of attrition.

 Of course, if we ignore that, the odds suggest Spain will triumph when all is said and done.
 With prices hovering around the 7/2, Nadal’s team will be one of the favourites heading into the quarterfinals.
 With comfortable victories over Croatia following an impressive comeback against Russia, the sensible money is on the home nation at this point.